 We may use borrowings from time to time to supplement our working capital requirements and to finance our business expansion and diversification plan.
 A portion of our borrowings may be structured on a floating rate basis and denominated in US dollar, Singapore dollar or Renminbi.
-In 2013, Yuchai issued the first tranche of Rmb-denominated three year unsecured medium-term notes ("MTNs") in China amounting to RMB 1.0 billion upon the receipt of approval from NAFMII, at an annual interest rate of 4.69%.
-The maturity date of the MTNs is May 30, 2016.
-In April and September 2015, Yuchai issued ultra short-term bonds amounting to a total of Rmb 800 million at interest rates of 4.9% and 3.9%, respectively.
+In 2013, Yuchai issued the first tranche of RMB-denominated three year unsecured medium-term notes ("MTNs") in China amounting to RMB 1.0 billion upon the receipt of approval from NAFMII, at an annual interest rate of 4.69%.
+The MTNs matured on May 30, 2016.
+In April and September 2015, Yuchai issued two tranches of ultra short-term bonds ("USTB") amounting to a total of RMB 800 million at interest rates of 4.9% and 3.9% which matured on May 9, 2015 and June 13, 2016, respectively.
 See "Item 5.
 Operating and Financial Review and Prospects - Liquidity and Capital Resources."

 In 2015, there were significant reductions in interest rates for bank loans in China.
 For example, the interest rate varied between 5.6% and 4.35% in 2015 which affected our cost of funding and bill discounting, and our results of operations.
+In addition, following a period of unusually low interest rates, the U.S. Federal Reserve raised its benchmark interest rate in 2016 and may further increase interest rates in the future.
 Any fluctuations in interest rates, or fluctuations in exchange rates between the Renminbi or Singapore dollar and US dollar, may increase our funding costs or the availability of funding.
 This could affect our financial condition, results of operations, business or prospects.

-In particular, our financial condition, results of operations, business or prospects could be adversely affected by a devaluation of the Renminbi.
+Our financial condition, results of operations, business or prospects could also be adversely affected by a devaluation of the Renminbi.
 The value of the Renminbi is subject to changes in Chinese government policies and to international economic and political developments.
 Since 1994, the conversion of Renminbi into foreign currencies, including US dollar, has been based on rates set by the PBOC.
 On July 21, 2005, China reformed its foreign exchange regime by moving into a managed floating exchange rate system based on market supply and demand with reference to a basket of currencies, such that the Renminbi was no longer pegged to the US dollar.
 On August 10, 2015, the PBOC introduced a change in the calculation of the Renminbi reference rate cutting its daily reference rate by 1.9 percent, in order to foster greater exchange rate flexibility.
 On December 1, 2015, the International Monetary Fund (the "IMF") announced the inclusion of the Renminbi in the basket of currencies which make up the IMF's Special Drawing Right ("SDR").
 This was the first time in over 15 years that the list of currencies comprising the SDR has been altered recognizing China's gradual integration into the world economy.
-From December 30, 2011 to December 31, 2015, the Renminbi depreciated about 2.9% against the US dollar.
-From December 30, 2011 to December 31, 2015, the Singapore dollar depreciated about 9.4% against the US dollar.
+On October 1, 2016, the Renminbi was officially included into the IMF's SDR alongside the US dollar, the Japanese yen, Euro and the British pound.
+From December 31, 2012 to December 31, 2016, the Renminbi depreciated about 11.4% against the US dollar.
+From December 31, 2012 to December 31, 2016, the Singapore dollar depreciated about 18.4% against the US dollar.
 Since we may not be able to hedge effectively against Renminbi or Singapore dollar fluctuations, future movements in the exchange rate of the Renminbi, the Singapore dollar and other currencies could have an adverse effect on our business, financial condition and results of operations.